 I have been a keen bushwalker, caver, canyoner and kayaker since university days, and have dabbled in rock climbing and alpine climbing, but basically I just like being in the mountains.
 When I came to Switzerland, I took up alpine skiing also.
 I decided to name the blog “Mountains and Rivers” to reflect my love of the mountains and outdoors as well as my interest in Zen practice (the Mountains and Rivers sutra is one of the best known writings of the medieval Japanese Zen master Dogen Zenji).

-I think I will keep this site as a personal blog, not related to my professional work.
+I am largely keeping this site as a personal blog, not related to my professional work.
 If you want to know more about that, google can help, or you can take look at:

 © Colin Douglas Mathers, 2014.
 Unauthorized use and/or duplication of this material without my written permission is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Colin Douglas Mathers and this Mountains and Rivers blog with appropriate citation or link to the original content.